mtintti/mtintti.github.io/README.md

 ## Featured Post
 > **The Art of Code** - Coding is not just about writing lines of code, it's about creating something out of nothing, solving problems, and continuous learning.

-# Some links to important Websites to checkout!
+# Some links to important Websites to check!

 - [LinkedIn](https://www.linkedin.com)